 Bad idea.
 Although you are the POA if your mother still has sufficient capacity to make her own decisions you should not be making them for her.
 If she does not, her home is an exempt asset for determining medi-cal eligibility as long as her equity is equal to or less than 750k.
 If she transfers...Read more »

 He doesn't pay his bills.
 He's been without water for 6 months.
 He's making bad decisions like trading his running, tagged vehicle for a broke down one.
 On the suggestion of someone who's clearly taking advantage of him.
-He has a young lady that has helped herself to his monthly income for 5...
+He has a young lady that has helped herself to his monthly...
 Read more »

 First you need to call adult protective services and report the financial elder abuse and what you have stated in your question.
 If your father has not named an agent in a power of attorney for health or financial management your only option is to file for a conservatorship and elder abuse...Read more »

 And it's not over, they know my sister and I receive ssi.
 I asked before I even hired them approximately how much it would cost, he told me about 10,000.00 now he's telling us is going to cost for paternity, subpoena, and whatever else is going to happen.
-I thought when you hire a lawyer they are...
+I thought when you hire a lawyer...
 Read more »

 Speaking from experience, it is often very difficult in the beginning to do more than estimate what a client's attorneys fees will be.
 A lot of it depends on the opposing parties and how much work you have to do to address issues raised by them.
 Probate attorneys fees for the executor or...Read more »